 But finding a clear answer can be confusing due to the contradictory information about these device’s appropriateness, depending if you ask the manufacturer or a motor pattern specialist.

-What we tell parents is that, from a developmental perspective, our suggestion is to avoid Bumbo Seats.
+From a developmental perspective, our suggestion to parents is to avoid Bumbo Seats.
 Here are two statements from Bumbo Seat that encourage the belief that these seats are helpful and beneficial for infants.
 When instead, these claims are not supported by biomechanical and neurological science.
 Here are the statements:

 The Bumbo Seat website states:

 “The Bumbo Floor Seat was designed to seat young babies who can’t sit up by themselves yet.
 As soon as your baby can support their own head you can seat them in the Bumbo Floor Seat.”

 The problem is that infant floor seats are so effective at helping a child sit up, that they compromise the child’s ability to develop the core stability to get into a seated position on their own and may prevent the child from moving in natural and independent ways over time.

 When an infant first moves, they have very little control.
 But, if allowed to move independently, they develop more stability and strength over time.
 Without intervention, a 6-month old infant will begin to roll over and crawl.
 As time continues, they will develop the stability to sit up on their own for short periods of time.
 Between 6-12 months, they will be able to sit by themselves for longer periods of time.

 In order for these motor patterns to develop, the child must be able to interact with its environment without support and without obstruction.
 These exciting milestones, part of the developmental process, happen when a child is ready and when they have developed all the necessary motor patterns to do so.